About The Independence Center

 - Our Home Health agency provides for skilled medical care and personal care support that enable people with disabilities to live and thrive where they are most comfortable – at home, instead of nursing care or rehabilitation facilities.

-- The Center for Independent Living provides information and counseling for people to create the life they want and provide training and support to accomplish their goals.
+- The Center for Independent Living provides information, coaching, and assistance for people to create the life they want, and provides training and support to accomplish their goals.

 - Our Advocacy programs assist individuals and the community in identifying and addressing barriers to independence in the lives of people with disabilities.
 This is achieved in several ways, including self-advocacy mentoring, community organizing, issue briefs, emergency preparedness, and lobbying to affect change locally and statewide.